dev-Taufertshoefer/qrcode-styled/README.md

 # General Description

 This library is based on [node-qrcode](https://www.npmjs.com/package/qrcode) with different options aiming to modify the QR codes's style.
-Number and type of output formats stay provided.

-Please see the docs of node-qrcode for QR code related options (like mask pattern, QR code version etc.).
+Please see the docs of [node-qrcode](https://www.npmjs.com/package/qrcode) for QR code related options (like mask pattern, QR code version etc.).
 The options described here only reference styling paremeters.

 # Usage